Updated: 6 Apr 2016

 - Improve the way humans consume information, accomplish tasks, and interact with technology through the proliferation of emotionally aware, contextually relevant, highly-personalized ambient intelligence;

 - Go beyond machine-processable information & knowledge and towards intelligence & wisdom.

-Large-scale distributed systems, knowledge representation and reasoning, reactive computing, big data processing, cloud computing, graph stores, web services, system architecture, software design and engineering
+Digital personal companions/friends/assistants, large-scale distributed systems, knowledge representation and reasoning, reactive computing, big data processing, cloud computing, graph stores, web services, system architecture, software design and engineering.

-- Architecture, development, execution, and technical leadership in multiple key projects (big data management, knowledge management, large-scale services, conversational systems, graphs, and more)
+- Architecture, development, execution, and technical leadership in multiple key projects (Cortana personal digital assistant, Xbox One speech/language understanding through Kinect, large-scale/distributed/reliable stream processing system, knowledge representation and reasoning, large-scale services, conversational systems, graphs, and more);

-- Program management of research and development projects and teams
+- Management of research & development projects and teams;

 - Principal Architect (Dec 2011 – present) – Microsoft Corporation